boystrange/astro/M42/index.md

 To recover some of the structure in the inner core of the nebula I used **HDRMultiscaleTransform** (number of layers: 9, on lightness only).
-Now I wanted to stretch the image a little bit more and to try rebalance the colors so as to get rid of the green tint and turn the inner core from salmon-orange to purplish.
+Now I wanted to stretch the image a little bit more and to rebalance the colors so as to get rid of the green tint and turn the inner core from salmon-orange to purplish.
 I used **GHS** on the red channel (stretch factor: 0.8, local
 intensity: 0.8, symmetry point: 0.18) to boost the red.
 The I applied **GHS** on the blue channel (stretch factor: 0.5, local intensity: 1.7, symmetry point:
 0.3) to boost the blue.
-Finally, I applied **GHS** in RGB mode (stretch factor:
+Finally, I applied **GHS** in *lightness* mode (stretch
-0.5, local intensity: 2.2, symmetry point: 0.2) to stretch the image a little bit more and bring out some dim details in the surrounding dust cloud.
+factor: 0.5, local intensity: 2.2, symmetry point: 0.12) to stretch the image a little bit more and bring out some dim details in the surrounding dust cloud, but without altering the color balance too much.
 When the dust "finger" in the lower-left corner of the image is visible, that for me is the indicator that the stretch is enough.

 ![nebula only](nebula.png){:.aside}

 I created a mask with **RangeSelection** (lower limit: 0.15, smoothness: 66) to protect the darkest regions of the image.
-I applied **CurvesTransformation** (input: 0.45, output: 0.55) to boost the colors.
-With the mask still applied, I also used **LocalHistogramEqualization** (kernel radius: 150, amount: 0.2) to increase contrast between different regions of the core.
+I applied **CurvesTransformation** (input: 0.45, output: 0.55) twice to boost the colors.
+With the mask still applied, I also used **LocalHistogramEqualization** (kernel radius: 150, amount:
+0.2) to increase contrast between different regions of the core.
 At this point some traces of the green tint had resurfaced, so I applied **BackgroundNeutralization** again followed by **SCNR**.
 I concluded the work on the nebula with an application of [NoiseXTerminator] (same settings as before).